Land & Water FAQ

 Cormorants are dark-colored, long-necked diving birds.
 They may be a bigger problem than wading birds, because they can dive down to 25 feet in pursuit of fish.
 Like egrets and herons, the cormorant is a migratory bird protected by federal law.
 However, a 2003 law allows states to establish rules for control of nuisance cormorants.

 Private landowners in Texas may apply for a Nuisance Double-crested Cormorant Control Permit from the Texas Parks and Wildlife Department.
-For information on this program, call 512/389-4585.
+For information on this program, call 512/389-4481 or visit the permits page.

 Fish farms and aquaculture facilities are not eligible for the state-issued permit.
-They may apply for a federal depredation permit from the US Fish & Wildlife Service Migratoroy Bird Office, 505/248-7882.
+They may apply for a federal depredation permit from the US Fish & Wildlife Service Migratory Bird Office, 505/248-7882.

 Some vegetation is desirable; however, too much can be a nuisance.
 Pond managers use a variety of mechanical, environmental, chemical and biological techniques to control undesirable aquatic plants.
 For more information, see our online brochure about nuisance aquatic plants or try the links on our private lake management page.